Botswana

 Overview of Statutory Framework for Accounting and Auditing

-The Companies Act 2003 stipulates that a public company and non-exempt private companies are to use IFRS for the preparation of their financial reporting.
-Non-listed companies that are not financial institutions, and that meet the requirements for exemption, are permitted to use IFRS for SMEs.
+The Companies Act 2007 stipulates that a public company and non-exempt private companies are to use IFRS for the preparation of their financial reporting.
+Entities that do not have public accountability are permitted to use IFRS for SMEs.

 -